 We are going to begin to talk about the Passover ceremony in the Temple.
 This is a very interesting ceremony but very few have really studied it to see what was exactly done.
-Sources for looking at this ceremony are many, but we will be using Jerusalem Temple Study teaching on Passover and the Mishnah tractate Pesachim (meaning “Passover”).
+Sources for looking at this ceremony are many, but we will be using a Jerusalem Temple Study teaching on Passover and the Mishnah tractate Pesachim (meaning “Passover”).
 We will also be quoting from the Mishnah by Herbert Danby.
-1 Chr 28.11-19 says that the services in the Temple and everything connected to it came from God.
+1 Chr 28.11-19 says that the services in the Temple and everything connected to it came from God and given to David.
 This was the “tavnit” or pattern that was to be followed.
-Many people think that the Temple services were devised by man, but it wasn’t.
 They were given to man by God.
 In v 19 it says that this tavnit was written down in a scroll, and this scroll was called “Middot” (measurements) in Jewish history, but we don’t have that scroll anymore.
-Every detail was given, including directions, how to stand, where to look and what time to do and say things things.
-Some of these details are found in the Mishnah.
+Many details were given, including directions, how to stand, where to look and what time to do and say things.
+Some of these details are found in the Mishnah but the Mishnah contains many man-made ceremonies also.
 The word Mishnah means “repetition” and “secondary” in the way a suburb is a secondary part of a city.
-In this sense, the Scriptures is the city and the Mishnah is the “suburbs.”
+In this sense, the Scriptures is the city and the Mishnah is the “suburbs” but we do not believe that what is contained in the Mishnah was given by God as the rabbis teach.
+Some of it was, but much of it is rabbinical tradition.

 In other words, the time for the Tamid offering and the service (which we have already discussed in a previous teaching) was moved back one hour to make time for the Passover lambs.
 How many lambs were killed during this service?
 Josephus says in Jewish Wars 6.9.3 that somewhere between 66 and 70 AD that “256,500 lambs” were killed.
 So, these lambs were killed between the hours of 2:30 to 3:30 pm, the same time that Yeshua died on the cross just north of where these lambs were killed.
 This was considered “bayn ha erevim” or “between the evenings.”
 Here is how this ceremony went.